intrtl/specs/README.md

-# Intelligence Retails specs for Cocoapods
+# Intelligence Retail specs for Cocoapods